matrix-org/matrix-spec-proposals/proposals/4023-unsigned-thread-id.md

-# MSC4023: Thread ID for 2nd order-relation
+# MSC4023: Thread ID for second-order relation

 [MSC3981](https://github.com/matrix-org/matrix-spec-proposals/pull/3981) defines
 a way to recursively load relations in a thread context.
 However this does not